duckduckgo/duckduckgo-help-pages/_docs/results/duckduckbot.md

 ## What is DuckDuckBot and what does it do?

-DuckDuckBot is the Web crawler for <a href="https://duckduckgo.com">DuckDuckGo</a>.
+DuckDuckBot is a web crawler for [DuckDuckGo](https://duckduckgo.com).
 DuckDuckBot’s job is to constantly improve our search results and offer users the best and most secure search experience possible.
 The crawler's user agent will appear as `DuckDuckBot/1.1; (+http://duckduckgo.com/duckduckbot.html)`.
-It respects <a href="https://metacpan.org/module/WWW::RobotRules">WWW::RobotRules</a> and originates from these IP addresses:
+It respects [WWW:RobotRules](https://metacpan.org/module/WWW::RobotRules) and originates from these IP addresses:

 -   40.80.242.63
 -   20.12.141.99